tholden/dynareOBC/README.md

  * **For controlling and performing model diagnostics**
     * NoPTest
          Skips testing if M is a P matrix.
+    * FeasibilityTestGridSize=INTEGER (default: 10)
+         Specifies the number of values of epsilon for which a test of a sufficient condition for feasibility is performed.
+         If FeasibilityTestGridSize=0 then the test is disabled.
     * FullTest=INTEGER (default: 0)
          Runs very slow tests to see if the top INTEGERxINTEGER submatrix of M is a P and/or (strictly) semi-monotone matrix.
     * LPSolver=STRING (default: automatically selected based on the detected solvers)